swetha1194/CSC517_Project1/OODD_1/README.md

 ## Getting Started
 * Go the deployed website
 * In homepage create super admin by clickin on Admin Sign up option
-* Super admin Details: email: superadmin@admin.com
+* Super admin Details: username: superadmin@admin.com, password: admin123
 * Login with super admin details
 * After creating the super admin you can create many admins and members by choosing the appropriate option